Totley Township: King's New Mill and Tramway

-Richard King, realizing that he needed capital to further develop his mine, launched the Ravenswood Silver Mining Company Limited with £60,000 capital in June 1882.
+Richard King, realising that he needed capital to further develop his mine, launched the Ravenswood Silver Mining Company Limited with £60,000 capital in June 1882.
 The treatment works were erected by 1883 and consisted of a Hope's stone breaker, a set of 75 cm rolls, a Hancock jig, 35 cm raff wheel, pulleys and trommels; and the workforce doubled to 46 men.
 In 1883, 371 tons of high grade ore valued at £11,872 were exported.
 In 1884, the despatch by railway of 853 tons of concentrate valued at £19,566 reflected the increased productivity.
 In 1885, despite temporary suspension of operations due to drought, 866 tons of concentrate valued at £21,568 were dispatched.
 In 1886, 743 tons valued at £19,036 were exported and in 1887, the output was 899 tons valued at £20,632.

 The township of Totley was surveyed in 1886 and the King family dominated the lives of the residents: Richard was the managing director of the Ravenswood Silver Mining Company; Edward was the mine manager; William owned the boarding house and store; and George ran the brickworks.
 Over half the streets of the township were named after King family members.

 Following favourable official assessments of the ore potential in King's freehold, a Melbourne syndicate bought into the Ravenswood Silver Mining Company and refloated it, under the same name, on the English market.
 With over 30,000 tons of tailings in the dumps, the new company proposed an elaborate treatment plant to be housed in an all brick building on One Mile Creek, connected by an endless chain tramway to the mine, at a cost of £15,000.